29 February 2008 3 Comments

 The promotional video was produced by Saatchi Moscow to get more Russian GMail subscribers:

-3 Responses to “GMail Art: Google goes viral in Russia”
+3 responses to “GMail Art: Google goes viral in Russia”

 Nice video!
 It reminds me of the Soviet stop motion movies from the early 1920s which I discussed in an art class back in high school :-)